Sujimichi/KerbalX/README.md

 ##Running Tests
 The tests depend on a mock setup of a KSP GameData folder.
 This mock setup contains some .cfg files from KSP core and 3rd party mods.
 Basically it contains things that should not be distributed.
-Therefore the this data is contained in a password protected zip.
+Therefore this data is contained in a password protected zip.
 To run the tests you need to unzip test_env.zip and you'll need to ask me for the password in order to do so.

 - I hope to change this, I'm just being over careful atm